harrygcoppock/ImperialMScAIUtils/README.md

 * Help you manage the thousands of new AI papers using AI [arxiv sanity](http://www.arxiv-sanity.com/)
 * List of top computer science conferences [Guide to research](https://www.guide2research.com/topconf/)
 * Up and coming AI conference deadlines [AI deadlines](https://aideadlin.es/?sub=ML,CV,NLP,RO,SP,DM)
+* Magical tool that allows you to screen shot any equation and turn it into latex code!!!!
+[Mathpix](https://mathpix.com/)
 ## Contributing
 Please feel free to contribute to this cheat repo.
 If you would like to do so e.g. adding a useful link to the README it would be good to stick to good git pratice:
 1. Fork this repo